opencybersecurityalliance/casp/Plugfests/NextPlugfest/2023-06-13-USC/UseCases/README.md

 SLTT.

 ### Day 5 - Law Enforcement
-Law enforcement was involved thorughout and prepared multiple NIEM Message Exchange Packages (MEP) for entry in the Law Enforcement National Data Exchange (N-DEx), and for exchanges with the Royal Canadian Mounted Police (RCMP), Europol, and Interpol.
+Initially brought into the loop and involved throughout, law enforcement prepares multiple NIEM Message Exchange Packages (MEP) for entry in the Law Enforcement National Data Exchange (N-DEx) and for exchanges with the Royal Canadian Mounted Police (RCMP), Europol, and Interpol.
-A criminal takedown across 6 countries occurred and 23 miscreants were put behind bars using evidence and e-filings using NIEM MEPs.
+A criminal takedown across 6 countries occurs and 23 miscreants are put behind bars using evidence and e-filings built from NIEM MEPs.

 ### Day 6 - MilOps